 Key Stage 3

-Students follow the National Curriculum core subjects, which are: English; mathematics; science; computing and information and communication technology (ICT); art and design; design and technology; food technology; textiles; modern foreign languages (French or Spanish); geography; history; citizenship and physical education (PE).
-Students also study personal, social and health education (PSHE), drama, music and religious studies.
+Students follow the National Curriculum core subjects, which are: English; mathematics; science; computing and information and communication technology (ICT); art and design; design and technology; food technology; textiles; a modern foreign language (French or Spanish); geography; history; citizenship and physical education (PE).
+Students also study personal, social and health education (PSHE), drama, music and religious studies (RS).

 Key Stage 4

 All students follow a balanced curriculum comprising a National Curriculum core together with additional subjects.
-The curriculum at Key Stage 4 will be tailored in places, to support of individuals' strengths, abilities and interests.
-All students follow courses in English Literature, mathematics, PE, RS, citizenship and PSHE, science (comprising biology, chemistry and physics) and art, craft and design.
-All courses lead to full GCSE certification or equivalent.
-In addition, GCSE or equivalent courses in the following subjects are currently part of the curriculum in Years 9,10 and 11: further mathematics; French; Spanish; history; geography; music; drama; health & social care; textiles; photography; graphic products; 3D design; computing; catering and media studies.
-We also offer additional support lessons and some students follow vocational courses part-time at college.
+The curriculum at Key Stage 4 will be tailored in places, to support individuals' strengths, abilities and interests.
+All students follow courses in English, English Literature, mathematics, PE, RS, citizenship and PSHE, science (comprising biology, chemistry and physics) and the arts (music, drama, and/or one of the visual arts).
+In addition, GCSE or equivalent courses in the following subjects are currently part of the curriculum in Years 9,10 and 11: further mathematics; French; Spanish; history; geography; music; music technology; drama; health and social care; textiles; photography; graphic products; 3D design; computing; food and nutrition and media studies.
+We also offer additional support lessons.

 Key Stage 5